-Mr. Bryan is a native Tulsan.
-In his spare time, he enjoys running, cycling, exploring Oklahoma, and spending time with his wife and their pets.
+In his spare time, Mr. Bryan enjoys running, cycling, and exploring Colorado and Oklahoma with his wife, son, dog, and their two cats.

 Halley v.
 Oklahoma ex rel.
 Oklahoma State Dep’t of Human Servs., 176 F.Supp.3d 1268 (E.D.
 Okla.
 2016): holding that police and DHS did not have reasonable suspicion to seize a minor child from his school and transport him away for interrogation;

 Williams v.
 Akers, 837 F.3d 1075 (10th Cir.
 2016): holding that defendants failed to designate a proper order to invoke appellate jurisdiction;